realA10001986/Flux-Capacitor/README.md

 The FC can, through its IR remote control, remote control the TCD keypad.
 The TCD will react to pressing a key on the IR remote as if that key was pressed on the TCD keypad.

+As a prerequisite, the TCD must be set to permit remote control.
+This is done through keypad command 995.

 In order to start TCD keypad remote control, type *95ok on the FC's IR remote control (or issue command 3095 from the TCD or through [HA/MQTT](#control-the-fc-via-mqtt)).

 Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.